aokellermann/nexus-now/README.md

 ## Updating

-Automatic extension updating was introduced in version 0.2.1.
+Automatic extension updating was introduced in version 0.2.1 and should work at least on Linux.
 If you have an older version than 0.2.1 installed, it is highly recommended that you manually install the latest version, which will subsequently be able to update itself without your manual intervention.